WHAT ARE RENAL CALCULI? HOW DOES IT DEVELOP?

 - Severe, sharp pain in the side and back, below the ribs that radiates to the lower abdomen and groin.

-- Pain that comes in waves and fluctuates in intensity and shift to different locations as the stone moves through the urinary tract.
+- Pain that comes in waves and fluctuates in intensity and shifts to different locations as the stone moves through the urinary tract.

 - Pain or burning sensation while urinating